LanaKhalifa/deep-learning-flood-modeling/README.md

 This repository provides a complete pipeline for emulating hydrodynamic flood simulations using deep learning and a closure iterative model.
 The pipeline is organized into three stages:

-1. **From Simulations to Data**: Transforms HEC-RAS (hydrodynamic simulation software) outputs and terrain inputs (.hdf and terrain .tif files) into patch-based deep learning-ready datasets of augmented terrain and water depth patches.
+1. **From Simulations to Dataloaders**: Transforms HEC-RAS (hydrodynamic simulation software) outputs and terrain inputs (.hdf and terrain .tif files) into patch-based deep learning-ready datasets of augmented terrain and water depth patches.
    - Directory: `simulations_to_samples/` Includes patch extraction, dataset, and dataloader generation scripts.
    - Before running: Move the large folder `hecras_simulations_results/` (shared via OneDrive) into: `simulations_to_samples/raw_data/`.
 This is necessary due to GitHub's file size limitations.
 With this, you can run the full pipeline.